gjwgit/rattleng/installers/README.md

 ### Prerequisite

 + Install R. For Debian/Ubuntu: `wajig install r-recommended`
-+ Install prerequisite R packages from the operating system or else using the above R command if you don't have admin access.
++ Install prerequisite R packages from the operating system using the `apt`command below.
+If you don't have admin access the above R `package-install` command will install the packages into your account.

 ```bash
 sudo apt install r-cran-rattle r-cran-magrittr r-cran-janitor \